atlassistant/atlas/documentation/NLU.md

 Whatever backend you are using, there some built-in features in **atlas** that extend NLU possibilities.

+## Reserved intent names

+They are some specific intent names that you should not take for your custom actions but should train to handle some specific case in the **atlas** core.

+These are:

+- `cancel`: Used to cancel an ongoing command

 ## Parametric intent name

 When you're using the same pattern in your training examples for different intents, you may have some issue retrieving the correct one when inferring.